bleaktwig/yuadrem-wiki/docs/kins/hume.md

 Thulkraka, who settled in cold climates, used to wear vermilion fabrics with complex patterns above many layers of fur.
 Nowadays, while their attires are lighter, they keep this color despite the change in environment.
 Dratl, used to the desert of [Zoedrem](../geography/westlands.md#zoedrem), wore simple cyan and mint clothing to cool them and give them speed.
 The qulbaba in contrast often kept the colorful patterns from their old traditions, recently adapted to fibers rather than feathers.

 ### Origins and History
 The first humes to renounce the War of Spring and abandon Et were the irds.
 Persecuted by the godtree fanatics, they fled far from the [Horned Shores](../geography/fractured_lands.md#horned-shores), and far away from the grasp of Et.
-This event is known as the Ird Diaspora<!-- TODO.
-Link. -->.
+This event is known as the [Ird Diaspora](../history.md#war-of-spring).
 While many different ethnicities came from this event, the main ones that remain after the Penance are three.
 In order of their number, the thulkraka, the qulbaba, and the dratl.

 The thulkraka migrated to the northernmost regions of Yuadrem, establishing the old nation of Krudzal around the north pole.
 Here, they were the first to develop ironworking, with which they built imposing sailing ships with iron hulls.
 Krudzalites used these vessels to claim many territories in the continent, later forming many independent states such as Gronselar<!-- TODO.
 Link. --> and Kaldrathal, among others.